 01 of 13

-The Dining Room is the largest dining venue on the Koningsdam, and is located aft on decks 2 and 3.
-This dramatic room seats 1,098 guests, and it kind of reminds me of either the inside ribs of a ship or of the inside ribs of a whale.
-It's certainly gorgeous, with spectacular chandeliers and seating on two decks.
+The Dining Room is the largest dining venue on the Koningsdam and is located aft on decks 2 and 3.
+This dramatic room seats 1,098 guests and features spectacular chandeliers and seating on two decks.

 When booking the cruise, guests can choose to dine at one of two, pre-set times or select "as you wish", anytime dinner.